eBooks vs. paper books

 Printed Scholarly Books and E-book Reading Devices: A Comparative Life Cycle Assessment of Two Book Options, Center for Sustainable Systems University of Michigan, Greg Kozak , August 24, 2003 - This paper presents the findings of a life-cycle assessment (LCA) of two different book options - electronic and print.
 It compared the life-cycle burdens and impacts of a college student reading 40 scholarly books and the equivalent amount of digitalized information using dedicated e-book reading device.

-More information on the carbon footprint of paper made books can be found on:
+More information on the carbon footprint of physical books can be found on:

 Environmental Trends and Climate Impacts: Findings from the U.S. Book Industry, Eco-Libris 3-part coverage of the new report on the book industry's environmental footprint.